navakus/tap2024/README.md

 Go to http://13.229.79.137:3001/

-* Registering with singpass currently not working online!!!!!!!
+* Registering with singpass currently not working online (working on localhost)!!!!!!!
 Please login with user below

 Login with predfined user: <br/>
 Email: myinfotesting@gmail.com <br/>